 - It can't be used to take more than two turns in a row.

 - You only draw three cards instead of five after the turn is over.

 - There's also Possession (take another turn, using your opponent's hand), and Tactician (discards your hand immediately, but gives you double cards, actions, and buys next turn).
 The former is great (unless your opponent had a junk hand), and the latter is great (especially since you can play cards before it discards your hand).

 - Bill was a Trainer in the very first Pokémon TCG set that allowed players to draw two cards, with no real cost.
 Since having a well-stocked hand is advantageous in Pokémon, while not allowing a "turn skip" so much it did speed up card draws beyond the "draw at the beginning of your turn" step, and used in tandem with similar cards on the same turn, could very well give its player a huge advantage over the opponent (since just by playing 4 Bills- the maximum of any card allowed in a deck- one could obtain eight turns' worth of draws in one turn).
 This led to the eventual change of such cards getting their own class, "Supporter", and the rule that only one Supporter can be played per turn.

 - Later on, there was a card for Dialga, a Pokémon that controls time, that could cause the opponent to skip his or her next turn.
-However, if it went wrong, the Dialga player would have to skip a turn instead, so it barely saw any play at any level.
+However, if it went wrong, the person who played it would have to skip their turn instead, so it barely saw any play at any level.